yxLOL/yxLOL.github.io/_posts/2022-01-01-chinese-ta.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qyvHC9ryn8M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You are more than welcome to chat with me about my experience in detail (even though I didn't go through the high school part of it).
-Just be aware of the nature of the topic: these are things I talk with my therapist on a monthly basis.
-Don't expect it to be a delightful conversation, but I would be as sarcastic as I could (that's called coping mechanism).
+You are more than welcome to chat with me about my experience in detail (even though I didn't go through the high school part of the horror (?)
+Just be aware of the nature of the topic: it's not... a delightful topic.
+I can rant for hours...and I don't really appreciate it too much.
+There are people who adapt better than I did, but there's a reason I'm here at all and this is part of it.

-And I have to also point out that as inconsistent as China is, my experience is very different from most of them now in the country.
+I also have to point out that as inconsistent as China is, my experience is very different from most of them now in the country.
+Even compared to my peers, mine was really unique in general.
+I mean, you really won't expect someone who learn most of the stuff outside of school her entire life before High School even if she's Chinese (in highschool I sort of self-study everything because I have issues with staying attentive in class and I still have it very often).

 You might want to watch this [vice video](https://www.youtube.com/watch?v=Pa7eZffuQps) about the cracking down of outside of school classes/课外班/补习班.
 It would require a general content warning but it might be less depressing than the documentary above (at least from my POV)

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Pa7eZffuQps" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>